PhD Network Structure

 Carolin Müller

 Cultural studies researcher using methods of cultural anthropology.
-Her current research explores amateur music ensembles in activist spaces and discourses on belonging, integration, and citizenship.
+Her research explores amateur music ensembles in activist spaces and discourses on belonging, integration, and citizenship.

 Samuel D. Schmid